jakibaki/In-Home-Switching/README.md

 ## Current Limitations
   * Only works with Windows 8 (64-bit) and newer
-  * No audio support atm
+  * Audio support only experimental atm
   * No support for Switch CFW other than [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) or [Kosmos](https://github.com/AtlasNX/Kosmos)

 ## Known issues